 The Housing Executive has commissioned an independent research project which will evaluate the delivery of the Homelessness Strategy 2017-22.
-While this project will review the delivery of the previous strategy its interim findings have played a key role in the development of the Homelessness Strategy 2022-27.
+While this project will review the delivery of the current strategy its findings will play a key role in the continued development of the Homelessness Strategy 2022-27.